Evelyna00/rgb_of_image/readme.txt

 3. An image viewer will open.
 Use your mouse to draw a rectangle on the image over the region of interest.

-4. Once the region is selected, release the mouse and the script will compute the **average RGB values**.
+4. Once the region is selected, release the mouse and the script will compute the average RGB values.

 5. The result will be printed in the MATLAB Command Window: